EladIsraeli/WpfChat/README.md

 ### Client Side:

-The client application manages the user's groups and message history.
+The client application is used to send messages between groups and manages the user's groups and message history.

 The client side should use the following technologies:
 * Wpf